igorkasyanchuk/sweet_staging/README.md

 After the installation start the server and open the `/sweet/staging`.
 Make sure that before you created an initializer and condifured all needed commands and files.

+You need to have a "tail" and "wc" utils commands on the server to make everything working.

 ## TODO

 - on scroll put on pause, on scroll to the bottom continue scrolling
 - on selection put on pause
 - implement link to log line feature
 - specs
+- support for Ruby <2.5 (open3 gem looks like was extracted into a separate gem)

 ## Contributing